Malaysian Special Forces Selection: Water Competency Training

+Since August 2025, the Malaysian Coast Guard has operated an independent special forces selection process featuring a specialised training module.
+Under this new pipeline, Water Competency Training is no longer conducted as a separate stage; instead, it has been integrated into the first phase of the basic commando course, known as the Self-identity module.

 Basic Commando Course (Military)

 The Malaysian Armed Forces conduct the Basic Commando Course, known as Kursus Asas Komando in Malay, over 12 weeks, making it the most challenging course.
 The course runs for 12 consecutive weeks without any rest days between phases.
 On average, candidates get approximately 3 hours of sleep per night from the beginning to the end of the course.

 Despite its name incorporating the term 'Commando', this course is comparable to the condensed version of the pre-2000 United Kingdom Special Forces Selection, which lasted 15 weeks.
 The term 'Commando' originates from the World War II British Commando.
 This course differs from the post-2003 United Kingdom Special Forces Selection, where the updated programme extends to 26 weeks after the inclusion of various special operations techniques.
 (Note: Special operations skills cover various courses such as surveillance and reconnaissance, survival, parachutist training, counter terrorism, signals, and weapon training.)

 40 Commando supervised the Basic Commando Course in 1965, which initially spanned 12 weeks before extending to 24 weeks, following the establishment of the 1st Malaysian Special Service Regiment (now known as the 21st Commando Regiment) in 1970.
 However, in the 1980s, the course was streamlined back to its current 12-week duration.
 All special forces, except those from the Royal Malaysian Police, attend the course at all commando schools within the Malaysian Armed Forces.

 While all courses generally follow the same curriculum and phases, the Royal Malaysian Air Force Basic Commando Course differs in its designation of phases as modules.
 Additionally, they separate the sea phase into the 'Sea Module' and the 'Dark Water Module'.
 The phases include: